-Whale Watching Cruise with 100% Guaranteed Whale Sighting from Colombo—Sri Lanka has become one of the whales watching hotspots in the world.
-The sea off southern Sri Lanka is whale watching hotspot and attracts thousands of travellers every day.
-This whale watching tour also includes many other activities such as visiting mask museum, walking tour of Galle fort, visiting spice garden and exploring sea turtle conservation centre.
+Whale Watching Colombo with 90% Guaranteed Whale Sighting from Colombo—Sri Lanka has become one of the whale watching hotspots in the world.
+The sea off southern Sri Lanka is a whale-watching hotspot and attracts thousands of travellers every day.
+This whale watching tour also includes many other activities, such as visiting the Mask Museum, taking a walking tour of Galle fort, visiting Spice Garden, and exploring sea turtle conservation centre.

 - Trip Outline

 Go in search of whales on this southern Sri Lanka whale-watching cruise from all hotels on the west coast and Colombo.
-You will be picked up early morning from the hotel and drive to Mirissa.
-With the life vest, board the 50-foot (15-meter) luxury whale watching cruise and venture onto the Indian ocean in search of Blue whales, with an expert skipper and crew.
+You will be picked up early in the morning from the hotel and driven to Mirissa.
+With the life vest, board the 50-foot (15-meter) luxury whale-watching cruise and venture onto the Indian Ocean in search of blue whales with an expert skipper and crew.

-Savor a continental breakfast and tea or coffee as you sail to areas frequented by whales.
-Watch for species such as blue, sperm, killer, humpback and pilot whales in the waters, snap once-in-a-lifetime photos and look out for other marine creatures, including dolphins and sea turtles.
+Savour a continental breakfast and tea or coffee as you sail to areas frequented by whales.
+Watch for species such as blue, sperm, killer, humpback, and pilot whales in the waters, snap once-in-a-lifetime photos, and look out for other marine creatures, including dolphins and sea turtles.

-After the whale watching cruise (2-4 hours), start your return journey to the hotel.
-Stop at Unawatuna beach, Sea turtle conservation centre, spice garden, Hikkaduwa beach, and Bentota beach as you make the return journey to your hotel.
+After the whale-watching cruise (2-4 hours), start your return journey to the hotel.
+Stop at Unawatuna beach, the sea turtle conservation centre, the spice garden, Hikkaduwa beach, and Bentota beach as you make the return journey to your hotel.

 Explore the iconic tourist attraction on the south coast, the Galle Fort, which is a UNESCO world heritage site.
-You will be doing a guided walking tour with your driver/guide along the labyrinthine of cobbled streets.
-The medieval city built by the East Indian company hides thousands of buildings with old Dutch architecture.
-Visit Many hundred years old churches including the Wolvendaal church, moats, temples and colonial palaces.
+You will be doing a guided walking tour with your driver or guide along the labyrinthine of cobbled streets.
+There are thousands of old Dutch-style buildings hidden in the medieval city that the East Indian company built.
+Visit There are many hundred-year-old churches, including the Wolvendaal church, moats, temples, and colonial palaces.
 Jump onto the moat and enjoy the breathtaking view over the wide-open Indian Ocean.

-After the Dutch Fort stop at Hikkaduwa beach and Bentota beach to enjoy the mesmerizing beaches.
-Afterwards, make a stop at the Ariyapala Mask museum of Ambalangoda.
+After the Dutch Fort, stop at Hikkaduwa Beach and Bentota Beach to enjoy the mesmerising beaches.
+Afterwards, make a stop at the Ariyapala Mask Museum in Ambalangoda.
 This is the only museum on the island dedicated to traditional masks.
-Here you can see many hundreds of masks, many of them are originated a long time ago.
+Here you can see many hundreds of masks, many of which originated a long time ago.

-If the time permits you will be visiting a sea turtle conservation center on the west coast and learn about the endangered sea turtles.
+If the time permits, you will be visiting a sea turtle conservation centre on the west coast and learning about endangered sea turtles.

-- Licensed by the Government of Sri Lanka.
+- Licenced by the Government of Sri Lanka.

-- You will get one of the most comfortable whale watching cruiser in Mirissa.
+- You will get one of the most comfortable whale-watching cruisers in Mirissa.

-- The spacious upper deck, allowing everyone on the upper deck for a wider and deeper view.
+- The spacious upper deck allows everyone on the upper deck a wider and deeper view.

-- Specially designed for whale watching adventure trips WITH SPACE around for observation.
-100% Satisfaction Guaranteed.
+- Specially designed for whale-watching adventure trips, with space around for observation.

-- If you don't see Whales, You can have the tour next day free.
+- If you don't see whales, you can have the tour the next day for free.

-- Your pick up time to be informed by Phone or on WhatsApp or by email soon after your booking is made.
+- Your pick-up time is to be informed by phone, on WhatsApp, or by email soon after your booking is made.

 Activities available on this trip

-- Sail onto the Indian Ocean to spot blue, pilot, sperm and other species of whales.
+- Sail into the Indian Ocean to spot blue, pilot, sperm, and other species of whales.

 - Enjoy a light breakfast and morning tea or coffee as you sail.

-- Life vests and safety equipment fitted onboard.
+- Life vests and safety equipment are fitted onboard.

-- See a collection of hundreds of ancient masks and learn the mask carving.
+- See a collection of hundreds of ancient masks and learn the art of mask carving.

 - Sea turtle conservation centre.